 Credit is applied in the ‘Payment’ section of the checkout.
 As long as you’re logged into your account the credit amount will be shown.

 Have you received an email stating multiple parcels have been dispatched?
 Dont panic!
-We will often send orders out in multiple packets, this is simply so it will fit safely through your letter box.
-All our orders are dispatched at the same time, however occasionally the balance of an order may take up to an extra 2 working days to arrive.
+We will sometimes send orders out in multiple packets.
+All our orders are usually dispatched at the same time, however occasionally the balance of an order may take up to an extra 2 working days to arrive.

 Yes.
 All areas of this site that require you to input your payment information are secure.
 Any passwords you use are also encrypted.